-So, what does Dockerization stand for?
+So, what does Dockerization mean?

 With all things set up, we can start building our first image.
 Run the next command at the root of the project.
 The image is now built and stored in our local image repository.